 The closest shop to Portnalong is 3 miles away in Carbost.
 It is open every day from 10am-1pm and has a stock of basic supplies, fresh veg, newspapers.
 Donald John's Cafe in Satran also sells basic storecupboard items, plus some bread, veg etc. There is also a Post Office in Carbost.
 The nearest large supermarket is the Co-op in Skye’s capital Portree (1/2 hour drive away).
 Portree has a good range of shops and you should be able to find everything you need.
-Tesco also offers a “click and collect” delivery service to Portree, but this needs to be ordered well in advance.

 Eating and Drinking

 Our local pub is the Taigh Ailean Hotel, a 3 minute walk from Glendale Cottage and Studio.
 It is open from 6-11pm every evening during the summer, serving Skye beers, a fine selection of malt whiskies and an even finer selection of gin.
 Bar meals are served between 6pm and 9pm and the food is excellent, making use of fresh local ingredients when available.
-Dog friendly, with a pool table, the Taigh Ailean is warm and welcoming and has beautiful views over Loch Harport from the upstairs bar windows.(Winter opening Fri-Sun only and closed in January).
+Dog friendly, the Taigh Ailean is warm and welcoming and has beautiful views over Loch Harport from the upstairs bar windows.(Winter opening Fri-Sun only and closed in January).

 The Old Inn at Carbost is open all year round (apart from a few weeks in January) and also serves excellent food and Skye beers in a cosy atmosphere.
 Look out for the music nights, lots of fun.

 The Sligachan Hotel is about 20 minutes drive away and hosts its own micro brewery.

 The Oyster Shed on the road from Carbost to Portnalong has a fabulous selection of fresh seafood, including its own locally grown oysters and takeaway snacks.
 Open all year round it is definitely worth a visit.